Taunton: Landmarks

 Gray's Almshouses in East Street, founded by Robert Gray in 1615 for poor single women, are red brick buildings bearing the arms of Robert Gray, dated 1635, and another arms of the Merchant Tailors.
 A small room used as a chapel has original benches and a painted ceiling.
 It has been classed by English Heritage as a Grade I listed building.

 St Margaret's Almshouses was founded as a leper colony in the 12th century.
 Glastonbury Abbey acquired patronage of it in the late 13th century and rebuilt it as almshouses in the early 16th.
 From 1612 to 1938 the building continued as such, cared for by a local parish.
 In the late 1930s it was converted into a hall of offices for the Rural Community Council and accommodation for the Somerset Guild of Craftsmen.
 It later fell into disrepair.
 The Somerset Buildings Preservation Trust with Falcon Rural Housing purchased and restored it for use as four units of social housing.
 It is a Grade II* listed building.

 The grounds of Taunton Castle include the Somerset County Museum and The Castle Hotel, which incorporates the Castle Bow archway.
 With the municipal buildings they form a three-sided group just beyond the Castle Bow archway from Fore Street.
-The centre of the square is a car park, and a plain brick Mecca Bingo hall fills the west side of it.
+A plain brick Mecca Bingo hall fills the west side of it.

 The frontage of the Fore Street Tudor Tavern, now a Caffè Nero branch, dates from 1578, but the rest is thought to be from the 14th century.

 The riverside area north of the centre is edged by Morrisons supermarket, retirement housing and the Brewhouse Theatre.
 Towards the centre are the Zinc Nightclub, Bridge Street and Goodlands Gardens.
-A current regeneration programme north of Bridge Street will include redeveloping the County Cricket Ground, which hosted open-air concerts for Elton John in 2006 and 2012 and for Rod Stewart in 2014.
+A regeneration programme north of Bridge Street included redeveloping the County Cricket Ground was completed in 2016.
+The County Cricket Ground has since hosted some open-air concerts including Elton John in 2006 and 2012 and Rod Stewart in 2014.